veggiemonk/blog/content/slides/2018-09-chaos-eng-istio/_index.md

   </p>
   <p>
     <br>
-    Article: <a href="https://www.linkedin.com/pulse/would-chaos-any-othername-casey-rosenthal/">Would a Chaos by any other Name</a>
+    Article: <a rel="noopener" href="https://www.linkedin.com/pulse/would-chaos-any-othername-casey-rosenthal/">Would a Chaos by any other Name</a>
   </p>
-  <p>Book: <a href="https://www.amazon.co.uk/Resilience-Engineering-Practice-Guidebook-Ashgate/dp/1472420748/ref=sr_1_2">Resilience Engineering in Practice</a></p>
+  <p>Book: <a rel="noopener" href="https://www.amazon.co.uk/Resilience-Engineering-Practice-Guidebook-Ashgate/dp/1472420748/ref=sr_1_2">Resilience Engineering in Practice</a></p>

 </section>